 Work-related accidents are a major cause of injuries to the leg and foot.

-The nature and severity of the injury depends on the type of workplace and the risks involved in a particular job.
+The nature and severity of the injury generally depend on the type of workplace and the risks involved in a particular job.
 For example, people employed in construction and warehouse industries have a greater risk of getting injured on the leg or foot due to the hazardous nature of the work.

 Types of Leg and Foot Injuries